angular/angular/aio/content/guide/webpack.md

 Webpack: an introduction

 @intro
-Create Angular applications with a Webpack based tooling
+Create Angular applications with a Webpack based tooling.

 @description